isguser/VAIF/README.md

 ## History
 ### Current Release
+ResponseManager has been fixed to recognize inputs.
+JumpManager has been updated, which handles the sequence of events within a conversation.
+The tool now allows for generalized state management (AgentStatusManager and ESV) rather than relying on only listening/speaking.
+### Previous Release
-Current released version tracks when EventIM type instances (Response, Dialog, Animation, etc.) are completed.
+This previous version tracks when EventIM type instances (Response, Dialog, Animation, etc.) are completed.
 No more running through a list of events!